3TUSK/LC-Sharp/Report.md

 ### `complx`

 `complx` is the LC-3 simulator in the complx LC-3 toolkit with a graphical user interface.
-It is built on top of `liblc3`, and it uses exWidgets for the GUI part.
+It is built on top of `liblc3`, and it uses wxWidgets for the GUI part.

 ### `lc3edit`